Key takeaways

 When it comes to interest rates, you need to keep a few things in mind:

-- Fixed or variable.
-You may notice the terms 'fixed' or 'variable' interest.
-This refers to the type of interest you will be charged.
-The clue is in the name.
-With fixed interest, your rate will be fixed for the duration of the loan.
-This means that your rate of interest will not change, regardless of changes to the market interest rate.
+- Fixed or variable rate: You may notice the terms 'fixed' or 'variable' interest.
+With fixed interest, your rate will stay the same for the duration of the loan, regardless of changes to the market interest rate.
 A variable rate of interest, in contrast, can mean an increase or decrease in your interest rate based on the market rate.
 This means that how much you pay in interest can change over the course of the loan term.

 What features come with personal loans?